sebanalysis/sebbeck.com/_posts/2022-11-11-bullshit-jobs.md

 ### Duct tapers

 Jobs that exist to treat symptoms rather than the root cause of a problem.
-Shortsighted, temporary remediation.
+Short-sighted, temporary remediation.
 Lack of long term strategy.

 - IT people who spend all their time repairing out of date systems,
 - Programmers who duct-tape open source together rather than working directly on open source.